 For Mrs Tan and her husband, the news that they were having a baby came as the answer to more than a year of tests and tears, procedures, prayers, and hope deferred.
-Their eldest son, was born on 23 July 2012, and is now a happy and healthy preschooler.
+After navigating the various stages of pregnancy with care, their eldest son, was born on 23 July 2012, and is now a happy and healthy preschooler.

 In August 2016, the Tans added twins Didi and Meimei to their family with great joy!
 TNAP writer Dorothea Chow speaks to Adeline on her In-Vitro Fertilization (IVF) journey.

 Congratulations, Adeline, on becoming a mum of three last year!
 We understand that your journey towards becoming a mum had been very challenging as you initially struggled with fertility issues.
 What made you first decide to give fertility treatments a try?

 We had been trying to conceive for some time, and our gynaecologist at the time advised us to try Intrauterine Insemination (IUI).
 Intrauterine insemination, typically combined with superovulation, is the process by which the prepared sperm is placed directly into the uterus.
 This procedure will enhance conception for the couple.

 Actually, I had never even heard of IUI before then!
 We decided to give it a shot, and were extremely optimistic when we heard that the success rate for women under 35 was higher.
 I was 29 then.

 During the period when you were trying to conceive, what were some of the struggles you experienced?